AmigaAbattoir/nova-actionscript3/README.md

 The [Pure JavaScript XML (pjxml)](https://github.com/smeans/pjxml) is used to help migrate some of the FlashBuilder setting to Nova.

+May be switching to a modified version of [alabianca/xml-to-json](https://github.com/alabianca/xml-to-json) or [recalcitrantQ/xml-to-json](https://github.com/recalcitrantQ/xml-to-json/commits/master/) to handle the XML to JSON.
+The Pure JavaScript XML sometimes fails on mobile project that may have multiple build targets

 A lot of the settings from Flash Builder will be imported to the workspace's settings.

 **@TODO**